 --history-retention-count flag or the

 HISTORY_RETENTION_COUNT environment variable.
-Set the value to the number of recent ledgers you with to keep around, and every hour the horizon subsystem will reap expired data.
+Set the value to the number of recent ledgers you wish to keep around, and every hour the Horizon subsystem will reap expired data.
 Alternatively, you may execute the command

 horizon db reap to force a collection.

 Horizon tries to maintain a gap-free window into the history of the stellar-network.
 This reduces the number of edge cases that Horizon-dependent software must deal with, aiming to make the integration process simpler.
 To maintain a gap-free history, Horizon needs access to all of the metadata produced by stellar-core in the process of closing a ledger, and there are instances when this metadata can be lost.
 Usually, this loss of metadata occurs because the stellar-core node went offline and performed a catchup operation when restarted.

 To ensure that the metadata required by Horizon is maintained, you have several options: You may either set the

 CATCHUP_COMPLETE stellar-core configuration option to

 true or configure

 CATCHUP_RECENT to determine the amount of time your stellar-core can be offline without having to rebuild your Horizon database.

 Unless your node is a full validator and archive publisher we do not recommend using the